earnesdm/Python-Final/README.md

 I might add Alpha-Beta Prunning to this soonish.

-You need Pygame and Python 3.7 to run this.
+You need Pygame 2.5.2 and Python 3.8 to run this.

 Just run the file Checkers3.0.py to play.
+Move a piece by clicking on it with your mouse and then selecting the square to jump to.
+Remember that if it is possible for you to jump the opponents piece then you have jump.